kyma-project/kyma/docs/monitoring/03-01-alertmanager.md

 * `alertmanager.config.yaml` which you can use to define core Alertmanager configuration and alerting channels.
 For details on configuration elements, see [this](https://prometheus.io/docs/alerting/configuration/) document.
 * `alertmanager.rules` which lists alerting rules used to monitor Alertmanager's health.

-Additionally, Alertmanager instances require a [Secret](../../resources/monitoring/charts/alertmanager/templates/secret.yaml) resource which contains an encoded `alertmanager.yaml.tpl` file.
-This Secret is picked up during Pod deployment and mounted as `alertmanager.config.yaml`, allowing you to configure alert settings and notifications.
+Additionally, Alertmanager instances require a [Secret](../../resources/monitoring/charts/alertmanager/templates/secret.yaml) resource which contains the encoded `alertmanager.yaml.tpl` file.
+This Secret is picked up during Pod deployment and mounted as `alertmanager.config.yaml`, which allows you to configure alert settings and notifications.

 The Secret resource looks as follows: